nable941/SDEV_200_Final_Project_Battleship/readme.md

 ## Version History
+1.0

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.txt file for details

-## Acknowledgments